mendix/docs-site-test/content/en/docs/releasenotes/studio-pro/_index.md

 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

-These are the  major version release notes:
+These are the [Mendix Studio Pro](/refguide/) major version release notes:

 * [9](/releasenotes/studio-pro/9/)
 * [8](/releasenotes/studio-pro/8/)